+2. Identify and Assess Risks in the Supply Chain

-- The Company's most significant portion of its Conflict Materials Spend (approximately 80%) is in raw materials, where the suppliers of these raw materials can be traced back to the mine or smelter.
-The Company has determined that this portion of the Conflict Materials Spend did not originate in the Covered Countries, based on the Company's RCOI and due diligence efforts.
+- Through a review of the Company's product categories and supplier lists, the Company identified applicable suppliers providing materials or components containing Conflict Minerals, as defined by the Rule, including, without limitation, the smelters, refiners and mines in its supply chain.
+The Company sent questionnaires to all such suppliers asking them to certify whether their products contained Conflict Minerals, and if so, whether they came from scrap or recycled materials, and if not, whether or not such materials or components containing Conflict Minerals originated from the Covered Countries. - The Company's most significant portion of its Conflict Materials Spend (approximately 69%) is in raw materials, where the suppliers of these raw materials can be traced back to the mine or smelter.
+The Company has determined that 99.9% of this portion of the Conflict Materials Spend did not originate in the Covered Countries, based on the Company's RCOI and due diligence efforts.
 Several of the raw materials suppliers from which the Company obtains tungsten, tantalum, tin or gold, are on the DRC Conflict Free Smelter List.
 For others that are not, the Company performed due diligence through inquiry and supplier site visits, and in some cases were provided names and locations of the mines from which the raw materials were purchased. - The Company also has included in its contract templates, for both raw materials and other suppliers of tungsten, tantalum, tin and gold, a supplier certification confirming that no Conflict Minerals purchased came from the Covered Countries.
-The Company currently is in the process of including this certification in the standard terms and conditions for all contracts globally. - 3.
-Design and Implement a Strategy to Respond to Identified Risks - Findings of the RCOI and due diligence efforts, including any identified risks, were gathered, documented and reviewed by the cross-functional team.
+The Company currently is in the process of including this certification in the standard terms and conditions for all contracts globally.

+3. Design and Implement a Strategy to Respond to Identified Risks

+- Findings of the RCOI and due diligence efforts, including any identified risks, were gathered, documented and reviewed by the cross-functional team.
 These findings were further reviewed with the Company's executive management and Board of Directors. - A Risk Management Plan currently is in development.
 In the event that the Company finds that a supplier sources Conflict Minerals from Covered Countries, the Company would look to source required materials elsewhere, in line with its Conflict Minerals Statement. - The Company will continue to develop its risk mitigation strategy related to Conflict Minerals, understanding that the supply chain is dynamic.
-Further, the Company will review its supply chain on an annual basis, as required by the Rule, to continually determine the country of origin of the Conflict Minerals necessary to the functionality of production of the Company's products. - 4.
-Carry out Independent Third Party Audit of Supply Chain (Smelter/Refiner) Due Diligence at Identified Points in the Supply Chain, and Report on Supply Chain Due Diligence - Given that approximately 93% of the Company's Conflict Materials Spend was determined to have not come from Covered Countries, the Company has not obtained a third-party audit of its supply chain.
+Further, the Company will review its supply chain on an annual basis, as required by the Rule, to continually determine the country of origin of the Conflict Minerals necessary to the functionality of production of the Company's products.

+- 4. Carry out Independent Third Party Audit of Supply Chain (Smelter/Refiner) Due Diligence at Identified Points in the Supply Chain, and Report on Supply Chain Due Diligence - Given that approximately 96% of the Company's Conflict Materials Spend was determined to have not come from Covered Countries, the Company has not obtained a third-party audit of its supply chain.
 There are a limited number of products sourced indirectly through third-party suppliers where the Company was not able to determine the origin of the Conflict Minerals contained in such materials or components. - The Company will continue efforts with suppliers in these product categories to determine the origin of the Conflict Minerals supplied to it.
 In the event that the country of origin cannot be obtained, the Company will determine what viable alternative sources of supply are available.